plausible/website/_posts/2019-04-11-dont-hide-behind-a-we.md

 This makes you sound bigger, more legitimate, more respectable, right?

 It does, but it also sets expectations that you cannot fulfill.
-When people feel like your company is big, they expect speedy customer service that you probably cannot provide.
+When people feel like your company is big, they expect speedy customer service, comprehensive documentation, a feature complete product, etc. It sets the bar pretty high.
-They expect a complete product that you probably don't have yet.

 Using a _we_ also makes your brand faceless.
 As a maker, you actually have the _luxury_ of putting your personality front and center of your brand.
 This can increase trust and set the right expectations for your customers.

-I've found that when you make communication personal, customers are much more likely to talk to you.
-They're also much more forgiving about bugs and long lead times on features.
+Instead, I've found that when you make communication personal, customers are much more likely to talk to you.
+They're also more forgiving about bugs and long lead times on features.
 After all, it's just one guy doing it all by himself.

 ### Personal communication in practice